jetty/jetty.project/jetty-osgi/test-jetty-osgi/README.txt

 logging information, you can control this from the command line.

 There are 2 sources of logging information: 1) the pax environment  and 2) jetty logs.
-By default, both are turned to WARN level.

 To set the logging level for the pax environment use the following system property: